Prime time: North America

 In North America, television networks feed their prime-time programming in two blocks: one for the Eastern and Central time zones, and the other, on a three-hour tape delay, for the Pacific Time Zone, to their local network affiliates.
 In Atlantic Canada (including Newfoundland and Labrador), as well as Alaska and Hawaii, there is no change in the interpretation or usage of "prime time", as the concept is not attached to time zones in any way.
 Affiliates in the Mountain, Alaskan, and Hawaiian zones are either on their own to delay broadcast by an hour or two, or collectively form a small, regional network feed with others in the same time zone.

 Prime time is commonly defined as 8:00–11:00 p.m.
 Eastern/Pacific and 7:00–10:00 p.m.
 Central/Mountain on Monday through Saturday.
 On Sundays, the five major broadcast television networks traditionally begin their primetime programming one hour early at 7:00 p.m.
 (Eastern/Pacific, 6:00 p.m.
 Central/Mountain), and still air through 11:00 p.m.
 Eastern and Pacific /10:00 p.m.
 Central.
 Some networks, such as Fox and The CW only broadcast a time period from 7:00–10:00 p.m. on Sundays and 8:00–10:00 p.m. on other days, a time period known as "Common Prime".

 MyNetworkTV takes it a step further and broadcast only from 8:00–10:00 p.m. and only on weekdays (due to it not being a TV network and instead as a programming service, forming its programming like a TV block).

-The CW returned to Sunday broadcasting in 2019, followed by the addition of Saturday for the first time in 2021 and then the Sunday prime access hour in 2023.
+The CW returned to Sunday broadcasting in 2019, followed by the addition of Saturday in 2021 and then the Sunday prime access hour in 2023.
 In Canada, CTV and Global both follow the same model as the larger American networks (although both may occasionally air programming in the 7:00 p.m. hour in the event of scheduling conflicts with other U.S. imports), while CBC Television, Citytv, and CTV 2 schedule prime-time programs only within the common prime period (with the 10:00 p.m. hour dedicated to syndicated programming on Citytv and CTV 2, and CBC airing its news program The National).
 The Canadian Radio-television and Telecommunications Commission (CRTC) has alternatively defined prime time as ranging from 6 pm to 11 pm to 7 pm to 11 pm.